Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

       for the registry in the `singularity_registry` property in the credentials file.
-If this property is empty or is not specified, no Singularity images will be pre-loaded on to compute nodes which will lead to increased task startup latency.
+If this property is empty or is not specified, no Singularity images will be pre-loaded on to compute nodes which will lead to increased latency to begin task execution.
 It is highly recommended not to leave this property empty if possible.
+Due to Singularity limitations, if the image specified at a certain URI changes, the image will automatically be pulled again from the registry the next time that the image is used in a task which can lead to increased latency to begin task execution if the image differs from a previous pull, and lead to potential inconsistencies between task executions.
 Note that `singularity_images` is incompatible with `native` container support enabled pools.
       * (optional) `unsigned` is a list of Singularity images that will not be verified when installing on every compute node. `shub://`, `docker://`, `library://`, and `oras://` URI prefixes are supported.